Samul333/supermario/README.md

 This is a recreation of the super mario game in vanilla javascript

-Implemented Features
+# Implemented Features:-

--Dynamically load level from a json file.
+* Dynamically load level from a json file.
--Dynamically load sprites.
+* Dynamically load sprites.
--Collision detection.
+* Collision detection.
--Simple mario physics
+* Simple mario physics

+# keyboard bindins for mario:

+* Space to jump
+* Right arrow and left arrow,

+# Run on local

+* Clone the repo in your local directory.
+* Run npm run dev.
+The application should be available on http://localhost:80

 Available on :